tareko/recipes/macarons.md

 * Mix icing sugar and flour.
 Sift flour
 * Gently whisk egg whites and regular sugar
 * Cook in double boiler at 50C over boiling water
+* In double boiler, Whisk egg whites and sugar continuously until sugar melts completely and egg whites become white and frothy, about 1 minute
-* Whisk meringue in stand mixer at medium speed (4-6) for 10 minutes
+* Whisk meringue in stand mixer at medium speed (4) for 10 minutes
-* Mix meringue in stand mixer at medium-high speed (6-8) for 4 minutes
+* Mix meringue in stand mixer at medium-high speed (6) for 4 minutes
-* Add almond flour / powdered sugar mix to meringue and mix in stand mixer until thoroughly mixed
+* Add almond flour / powdered sugar mix to meringue and mix in stand mixer until thoroughly mixed.
+Use flat beater
 * Transfer into piping bag and put onto silicone or teflon sheet
-* Preheat oven to 120C
+* Preheat oven to 120C (248F)
-* Place sheet in oven for 2-3 minutes with door open (oven drying)
+* Place sheet in oven for 3-4 minutes with door open (oven drying)
-* Close door and bake at 145C x 15mins
+* Close door and bake at 145C (293F) x 15mins, not on convection.
+I know it's weird, but it's fine.

 # FAQ
 1. What is oven shower..??